 As the world becomes more digital, various industries must adapt to changes in the marketplace.
 Publishing is one of the many industries that is experiencing drastic changes.
-There are now millions of readers around the world that use eBooks instead of traditional paper novels.
+There are now millions of readers around the world that use eBooks instead of a traditional paper book.

 So, is it worth your time?
-Let’s find out below in this Kindle Unlimited review.
+Let’s find out in this Kindle Unlimited review.

 What is Amazon Kindle?

-To understand the product, you need to understand Amazon Kindle.
-In 2007, Amazon created Kindle, a digital reading program that quickly set the standard for modern eBook platforms.
-The service allows you to download various books, magazines, articles, and texts onto eligible eReaders.
+To understand the product, you need to understand the Amazon Kindle device.
+In 2007, Amazon created Kindle Unlimited, a digital reading program that quickly set the standard for modern eBook platforms.
+The app allows you to download various books, magazines, articles, and texts onto eligible eReaders.

 Kindle is famous for being easy to use.
-The costs of Kindle’s eBooks are often much less than purchasing traditional books on Amazon’s platform.
-Also, Kindle devices can download and store hundreds of books and magazines at a time.
-It’s the perfect device for an extended vacation or your commute to work.
+The costs of Kindle Unlimited books are often much less than purchasing traditional books on your Amazon account.
+Also, the Kindle app and device can be used to download and store hundreds of books or magazines at a time.
+It’s the perfect device to have a book on an extended vacation or your commute to work.

 Because Amazon has also emerged as a popular self-publishing service, there are thousands of books written by independent writers on the platform as well.
-In fact, there are plenty of Kindle eBooks that you won’t be able to find anywhere else on the internet.
+In fact, there are plenty of Kindle Unlimited books that you won’t be able to find anywhere else on the internet.

-Unlike many of its competitors, Amazon’s eBook platform has global reach; you can purchase books while you’re overseas, or if you move to a different country.
+Unlike many of its competitors, Amazon’s eBook platform has global reach; you can purchase Kindle Unlimited books while you’re overseas, or if you move to a different country.

 What is Kindle Unlimited?

-In 2014, Kindle decided to change the way that readers could access titles on its interface.
-Instead of purchasing each book, Amazon brought out a subscription service that charges you a monthly fee for access to over a million titles.
-Like Spotify and Apple Music, Kindle Unlimited is a service that allows users to mass consume content for a set monthly rate.
+Kindle Unlimited is a book subscription service that allows you to get access to books.
+In 2014, Kindle decided to change the way that readers can access titles on its interface.
+Instead of purchasing each book, Amazon brought out a subscription service that charges you a monthly fee for over a million titles.
+Like Spotify and Apple Music, Kindle Unlimited is a subscription that allows users to mass consume content for a set monthly rate.

 How Does Kindle Unlimited Work?

-Kindle Unlimited works by providing you with unrestricted access to a broad range of eBook titles.
+Kindle Unlimited works by providing you with unrestricted access to a broad range of book titles.
 Once you sign up for an account, you’ll be able to choose from the full library of titles.
-If you search for a Kindle book on Amazon, it will tell you the purchasing price, as well as notify you of whether it’s included free with the subscription.
+If you search for a Kindle book on your Amazon account, it will tell you the purchasing price, as well as notify you of whether it’s included free with the Kindle Unlimited subscription.